ToF-/Rent/Forth/Story.md

     ." after initialization, there is no order in the array" CR INITIALIZE
+        #ORDERS @ 0 ?S
         @NEXT-ORDER @ ORDERS ?S
-    }T

-Adding a new word to our script:
+Adding a new word to our script will make the test pass:

     \ Rent.fs
     …

     : INITIALIZE ( -- sets variables to initial values )
+        #ORDERS OFF
         ORDERS @NEXT-ORDER ! ;

 New test: when we add an order, the order is stored in the array, and the next order position is updated.

     T{